Applying for review of a Commercial Activity Permit decision

 When a Commercial Activity Permit (CAP) application has been assessed, the Queensland Parks and Wildlife Service (QPWS) will either:

-- issue your CAP - by mailing you the permit with an information notice and any conditions imposed on your permit
+- approve and issue your CAP – by sending you the permit with an information notice.
+Ensure you read your permit carefully as it may include additional special conditions

-- refuse your application - by sending you an information notice stating the reasons for refusal.
+- refuse part, or all of your application – by sending you an information notice stating the reasons for refusal.

 If you are dissatisfied with your permit conditions, or with having your permit application refused, you can apply for a review of this decision.